What's True About The Myth About Squarespace SEO

 To make matters worse with that old artist's site, I naively created a nice cover page for the homepage with two buttons.
 It looks pretty good.
 But what isn't good is adding a needless navigation level and burying the main navigation structure on an inner page.
 Google has made clear that it considers too many levels of navigation to get to content to be a negative experience for the user.
 It also makes it harder to crawl your site.
 Note that it has been observed for a long time that Squarespace cover pages don't do very well with SEO.
 You want your homepage to have your main navigation and be as close as possible to your content.
 So my advice is to avoid using cover pages as your homepage.
 They can be good as landing pages or for other purposes, however.

-Page descriptions, which Squarespace draws on for meta descriptions (the usual source of Google's search snippets), can be problematic.
+What Squarespace calls page descriptions, which it draws on for meta descriptions (the usual source of Google's search snippets), can be problematic.
 In some templates, not only do they act as the source of meta descriptions, they also get surfaced on the page.

 Among the most popular templates is Bedford, which is a great looking template that is particularly easy to build out quickly in a logical structure.
 Unfortunately, Bedford is one of the templates that surfaces Page Descriptions on the actual page as well as using them for meta descriptions, which Google will generally show in search results as the snippet for a specific page.